 To Whom It May Concern:

 I first met Ann at an art show at the school.
 She was clearly drawn to art and interested in the assignments in my AP 2 D class.
-In my Advanced Placement 2D Design, she put in significant time outside of class developing her work.
+In my Advanced Placement 2D Design, she put in significant time outside class to develop her work.
 She was always enthusiastic about art and supportive of her classmates.
 When Ann enjoyed a project, she would pour herself into it.
-An example of her deep involvement in her art was an assignment requiring student to create a logo for a business of their choice.
+An example of her deep involvement in her art was an assignment requiring the student to create a logo for a business of their choice.
 Ann enjoyed the assignment, developing a logo for a retro music store.
 From picking the name to developing the logo, her interest was unwavering.
-She did not always love the computer program used, Illustrator, but mastered the necessary skills to produce the work she envisioned.
+She did not always love the computer program Illustrator, but she mastered the necessary skills to produce the work she envisioned.

-I encourage you to consider Ann for admission to your institution and wish her the very best in all future endeavors.
+I encourage you to consider Ann for admission to your institution and wish her the best in all future endeavors.
 If I can be of further assistance, please do not hesitate to contact me (contact info below).

 Sincerely,